jpmml/pyspark2pmml/README.md

 # PySpark usage #

-Launching the PySpark shell with JPMML-SparkML-Package; use `--jars` to specify the location of the uber-JAR file, and `--py-files` to specify the location of the Python utility functions script:
+Launching the PySpark shell with JPMML-SparkML-Package; use `--jars` and `--driver-class-path` to specify the location of the uber-JAR file, and `--py-files` to specify the location of the Python utility functions script:
 ```
-pyspark --jars /path/to/jpmml-sparkml-package/target/jpmml-sparkml-package-1.0-SNAPSHOT.jar --py-files /path/to/jpmml-sparkml-package/src/main/python/jpmml.py
+pyspark --jars /path/to/jpmml-sparkml-package/target/jpmml-sparkml-package-1.0-SNAPSHOT.jar --driver-class-path /path/to/jpmml-sparkml-package/target/jpmml-sparkml-package-1.0-SNAPSHOT.jar --py-files /path/to/jpmml-sparkml-package/src/main/python/jpmml.py
 ```

 Fitting an example pipeline model: